GitHubKing23/ironthrivebeta/README.md

 ## Development Notes

 Run `npm install` after cloning to ensure all dependencies are present before starting or testing the application.
+If you see an error like `react-scripts: not found` when running tests, it usually means dependencies haven't been installed yet.

 This project is **frontend only**.
 The Affiliate CMS stores data in the browser's localStorage, so no server or backend setup is required.